aryan68125/Bird-game-usig-libGDX/README.md

 This game is written in java using LibGDX that runs on android Os.
 It uses the device's accelerometer and gyro sensors to move the plane up and down. you have to press on the screen to fire bullets from the aircraft

+You can download the apk of this game from the releases section

 Here are some sample images of the game:-
 ![](android/res/drawable/one.png)